Aravindsai2109/cybersecurity-portfolio/README.md

 > ⚠️ **Security Notice**
 >
-> All experiments documented in this repository were conducted for educational purposes within controlled and isolated lab environments where I had authorization to perform the experiments.
+> All experiments documented in this repository were conducted for educational purposes within controlled and isolated lab environments designed for authorized security experimentation.
 The techniques demonstrated are intended for security learning, testing, and research in authorized environments only.
 Do not apply these techniques against systems, networks, or applications without explicit permission.

 > Documentation is being developed lab by lab.
 Each write-up will focus on the objective, environment, tools, techniques, procedure, observations, special cases, troubleshooting, security implications, and mitigation.